Skip to content

 Many residents dedicated hours of their time to collaborating with ABI, including J Lawrence Miller, President of Adair Park Today and Chair of the Murphy Crossing Coalition:

-“I came into the Chairmanship of the community-created and driven Murphy Crossing Coalition with, like many neighbors, a deep distrust of Atlanta BeltLine, Inc. The community insisted as we partner with ABI, not to allow ABI to drive a process not completely understood without strong voices from the neighborhoods affected by this development.
+“I came into the Chairmanship of the community-created and driven Murphy Crossing Coalition with, like many neighbors, a deep distrust of Atlanta Beltline, Inc. The community insisted as we partner with ABI, not to allow ABI to drive a process not completely understood without strong voices from the neighborhoods affected by this development.
 Although adversarial at times, it was clear the ABI Community Engagement Team wanted to partner with, not guide, us.

 “I am appreciative of the effort.
 It’s an engagement never seen before.
 I attended every meeting, asked pertinent questions and got answers both orally and in writing.
 We were able to share these responses with our neighbors and communities.